csc-training/summerschool/parallel-io/docs/01-Parallel-IO-posix.md

     - Each process writes its local results to a separate file
     - Good bandwidth
     - Difficult to handle a huge number of files in later analysis
-    - Can overwhelm filesystem (for example Lustre metadata)
+    - Can overwhelm the filesystem (for example Lustre metadata)
 </div>

 <div class="column">